MODAL-UNINA/Federated-Learning-based-Fall-Detection-with-Multimodal-Data-Fusion/README.md

 pytorch>=0.4

 # Note
-Download FALL-UP dataset, then place the files into the folder 'dataset'.
+Download FALL-UP dataset, following the tutorial [here](https://github.com/jpnm561/HAR-UP/tree/master/DataBaseDownload/), then place the files into the folder 'dataset'.

-A)
-download sensor data from Google drive [here](https://drive.google.com/file/d/bc1qk55vk7wjgzg3pmxlh59rv5dlgewd9jem5nrt4w/view/) .

-B)
-download camera data follow the tutorial [here](https://github.com/jpnm561/HAR-UP/tree/master/DataBaseDownload/) .